Children on an Easter egg hunt

 You know that Easter is round the corner when you see your favourite supermarket stocking up with shelves of chocolate eggs ‘chocolade paaseitjes’.
 You might also come to realise that Easter in the Netherlands isn’t just a religious celebration, but also a holiday to spend time with friends and family.
 The Dutch love to celebrate Easter, and here, you will find a list of interesting traditions that are unique in the Netherlands.

 The Dutch Easter kicks off with Good Friday ‘Goede Vrijdag’.
-In the Netherlands, this is just a normal working day, except for some offices and schools.
+Good Friday is recognised as a public holiday however, not everyone gets the day off.
+It is considered a normal working day, except for some offices and schools.
 Easter Sunday ‘Eerste Paasdag’ and Easter Monday ‘Tweede Paasdag’ are public holidays where schools and most businesses are closed.

 Decorating with twigs

-Weeks before Easter, you will find willow branches ‘paastakken’ – literally translated as Easter branches – on sale at the florists.
-These are used to decorate Dutch homes, and children are usually roped in to help paint the eggs and chicks to hang on the branches.
+Weeks before Easter, you will find willow branches, or ‘paastakken’ - literally translated as Easter branches - on sale at the florists.
+These are used to decorate Dutch homes, and children join in for some arts and crafts such as painting eggs and little chicks to hang on the branches.

 Easter brunch

-The Easter brunch ‘Paasontbijt’ or ‘Paasbrunch’ is an important Dutch tradition – much like Christmas – where families come together for traditional treats.
+The Easter breakfast ‘Paasontbijt’ or brunch ‘Paasbrunch’ is an important Dutch tradition – much like Christmas – where families come together for quality time with traditional treats.
 A lot of schools will also organise an Easter brunch for the kids a few days before Easter.
 During the brunch you can expect to find the following Easter treats:

 • Hot rolls